Bill Wood

 Synopsis: Skilled fighter Sung Li Ting is looking for a kung fu master who can beat him in battle and teach him new techniques.
 Shaolin monk Shao Si Yer introduces Sung Li to the Shaolin teachings, but Sung Li is not allowed to enter the school until the return of a Lama monk who stole a secret scroll containing every known fighting style from the monastery 12 years earlier.

-P.S.: Phoenix easily wins the Grand Prize for Best Kung Fu Bad Guy Outfit.
+Great flick, and Phoenix easily wins the Grand Prize for Best Kung Fu Bad Guy Outfit.

 Shaolin Invincible Sticks (1978)